-Other risk factors include eye injury or compromised immune systems.
-The National Eye Institute notes that infectious keratitis can be treated through the use of eye drops.
-In extreme cases, treatment requires steroid eye drops.
+Other risk factors include eye injury or a compromised immune system.
+The National Eye Institute notes that eye drops can treat infectious keratitis.
+In extreme cases, treatment often requires steroid eye drops.
 If you don’t treat bacterial keratitis promptly, it could result in your cornea being permanently scarred.

 - Acanthamoeba Keratitis

-- Fungal keratitis
+- Fungal Keratitis

 Sleeping in contact lenses can also lead to corneal neovascularization.
-Even if you do your best to avoid developing an eye infection, the deprivation of oxygen that occurs when you wear contacts while you sleep causes the eye to grow more blood vessels.
+Even if you do your best to avoid developing an eye infection, the deprivation of oxygen that occurs when you wear contacts while you sleep can cause the eye to grow more blood vessels.

-Those who sleep in contact lenses are also at an increased risk of developing an eye ulcer.
+Those who sleep with contact lenses are also at an increased risk of developing an eye ulcer.
 One study indicates that corneal ulcers are one of the main causes of blindness in the world.
 Corneal ulcers are small, open wounds on the cornea of the eye.

 Signs of an Eye Infection

 If you've been wearing your contacts overnight (or for a few nights), it’s not the end of the world if you stop now.
 However, if you start to experience any of the following, it is essential to visit an eyecare doctor:

 - Eye pain

 - Draining or eye redness